Pagure/pagure/README.rst

 This will log you into the VM as the user ``vagrant`` which has a couple of aliases preconfigured::

-    $ pstart            # Starts pagure, the workers and other tasks
+    $ pstart            # Starts Pagure, the workers and other tasks
     $ pstop             # Stops all those tasks again
-    $ pstatus           # Shows pagure status
+    $ pstatus           # Shows Pagure status

-The Vagrant pagure doesn't have its own log file, use ``journalctl -f`` to show the pagure output.
-The verbosity can be configured in the pagure config file with the ``LOGGING`` parameter.
+The Vagrant Pagure doesn't have its own log file, use ``journalctl -f`` to show the Pagure output.
+The verbosity can be configured in the Pagure config file with the ``LOGGING`` parameter.

 Running the unit-tests in container